Brent slips, stock release report pressures

 U.S. average gasoline demand fell 1.5 percent in the week to March 23, from the previous week, MasterCard said in its separate weekly Spending Pulse report.
 Demand was off 7 percent from the year-ago period, the report said.

-A reduction in Forties crude supply and reports that South Sudan's oil fields were bombed pushed up oil prices on Tuesday.
+A reduction in Forties crude supply and news that South Sudan's oil fields were bombed pushed up oil prices on Tuesday.